soutAle/soutAle/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;I am Currently looking for a job to grow up and.\
+👨‍💻 &nbsp;I am passionate about coding and looking for new challenges that will make me grow professionally.\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Science and Information Technology at New Horizon College of Engineering .\
 🌱 &nbsp;I am looking for my first job in the world of technology, I am eager to contribute my knowledge and grow professionally.\
 ✍️ &nbsp;I like doing sports, especially in the mountains, read, and of course, writing code!.\